ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 ``screenshot-control-panel.jpg`` is an *argument*, ``:width:`` is an *option*, and the rest is the *content*
-They allow for customization of directives, and show the full power of reStructuredText.
+They enable customization of directives, and show the full power of reStructuredText.

 .. note:: You'll notice that Sphinx uses whitespace to denote where a directive ends.